 After everyone has had a chance to reflect aloud, go into another round of reflecting about what you’ve heard.
 Five minutes each is often enough.
 You can continue until the process comes naturally to an end.
 Note-taking is useful to ideas and new insights.

-Have you been noticing a spike in your stress as a result of COVID-19?
-If so, you certainly aren’t alone.
-Pandemics are not declared lightly, and an increase in your stress is actually a normal response.
+After having Covid-19 cases raising concern again an increase in your stress is a normal response.
 However, not only is stress unpleasant, but it can also hinder your immunity.